Skip to content

 .build();

-A perfect use-case is when network is down or the app is offline.
-You'd want to get a cached response if it's there or otherwise nothing.
+A perfect use-case is when network is down.
+You may want to get a cached response if it's there or otherwise nothing.

 Prohibiting Storage